anamarple/cs5293sp20-project1/README.md

 -------------------

 ### Input
-The ```bash --input '*.txt'``` command specifies the location/name/type of file to be redacted.
+The ```--input '*.txt'``` command specifies the location/name/type of file to be redacted.
 In this program, the files to be redacted are assumed to be **only** .txt files and located in the ```docs/``` folder.
 If there are multiple .txt files in the location, all will be read by the glob.

 ### Output
-The ```bash --output 'otherfiles/'``` command specifies the location/name/type of the redacted file to be placed.
+The ```--output 'otherfiles/'``` command specifies the location/name/type of the redacted file to be placed.
 Each file output will have the .redacted extention.
 Each of the .redacted files will contain the text, but redacted using the unicode full block character to cover sensitive text.

 ## Redaction Flags